-For better portability, it is recommended to use the string
+For better portability, it is recommended to use the string constants

-MYSQLND_MS_LAST_USED_SWITCH instead of
+MYSQLND_MS_LAST_USED_SWITCH instead of their literal

 <?php /* Use constants for maximum portability */ $master_query = "/*" .
 MYSQLND_MS_MASTER_SWITCH . "*/SELECT id FROM test"; /* Valid but less portable: using literal instead of constant */ $slave_query = "/*ms=slave*/SHOW TABLES"; printf("master_query = '%s'\n", $master_query); printf("slave_query = '%s'\n", $slave_query); ?>

 The above examples will output: